 If you are reading this, you have been admitted to study in Sweden.
 Congratulations!!
 In this blog, I will be explaining how to apply for a student residence permit to study in Sweden as a non-EU citizen.

-An important webinar will also take place on the 28th of April 2021, 16:00 till 17:00 CEST.
+An important livestream will also take place on the 26th of April 2021, 15:00 till 16:00 CEST.
 All admitted students will receive an invitation via email.
-I strongly advise you to attend that event, as it really helped me in my application last year!
+I strongly advise you to attend that event, as it really helped me in my application!
 If you happen to miss it, no worries!
 You can always watch it on our YouTube channel!↗️

 As a Lebanese citizen, any visa application can be a nightmare.
 You have to collect thousands of documents, wait endless hours and it can be a really stressful process.
 However, my student residence application for Sweden was really smooth!
 Here is everything you need to know to have a smooth experience as well.